Home / Coffee knowledge / The right coffee water - the coffee water guide

 Das richtige Kaffeewasser - die Kaffeewasser Anleitung

-The right coffee water - the coffee water instructions
+The right coffee water - the coffee water guide

 Reading time: 4 minutes.
 This article is a short blog post.
-For the detailed blog article, click here.
+You can find the full blog article here.

-Since your coffee beverage consists of over 90% water and less than 2% dissolved coffee particles, it's worth taking a closer look at the water.
-Even if it tastes good as drinking water in a glass, there are some criteria that make your drinking water a good starting point for your coffee beverage.
+Since your coffee drink consists of over 90% water and less than 2% dissolved coffee particles, it is worth taking a closer look at the water.
+Even if it tastes good as drinking water in a glass, there are several criteria that make your tap water a good starting point for your coffee drink.

 What should good coffee water be like?

-Basically, coffee water should be soft, usually softer than what comes out of the tap.
-There are two measurements:
+In principle, coffee water should be soft, usually softer than what comes out of the tap.
+There are two values here:

 For filter coffee, the best values are: